moodmosaic/Fare/README.md

 Design changes
 --------------
-NAutomaton also includes a .NET port of Xeger [Xeger] (http://code.google.com/p/xeger/), a library for generating random text from regular expressions.
+NAutomaton also includes a .NET port of [Xeger] (http://code.google.com/p/xeger/), a library for generating random text from regular expressions.

 NAutomaton in use
 -----------------